 -

-Can TARMASEAL be applied on plain concrete?
+Can TARMASEAL be applied on partially damp surfaces?

 -